 These are some causes and recommendations to keep your lawn free of brown spots

-You may have a beautiful kitchen, maybe you hired a company like http://www.stonefinishkelowna.com/ to get an amazing kitchen countertop you totally love to use, but sometimes you may want to enjoy a meal in your beautiful garden using the cozy and lovely furniture you have there, that’s amazing, but you must be aware that garden furniture can cause brown spots in your grass.
+You may have a beautiful kitchen, maybe you hired a company like those you see in the ads to get an amazing kitchen countertop you totally love to use, but sometimes you may want to enjoy a meal in your beautiful garden using the cozy and lovely furniture you have there, that’s amazing, but you must be aware that garden furniture can cause brown spots in your grass.

 The weight, the constant use can damage the grass and the soil, besides they avoid the sunlight your grass need, to prevent this and helping to repair the damage you should move your furniture once in a while to give some rest to the area it is usually placed.

 You absolutely love your beautiful and amazing dog, and it is a real pleasure to watch him play, run in your yard, he is so happy there!, but he can be affecting your grass causing brown spots with his urine, blame the nitrogen it has.

 You can have both the dog and the garden with some work, you can train your dog to go to toilet in an non visible area, you also must provide him plenty water to make his urine less toxic and keep him hydrated.